-- 2. Institutions must provide data on: - additional fee income and number of current system students, by fee amount and cohort - actual expenditure on bursaries and scholarships to students from lower-income and other under-represented groups, by income band and cohort - the number of students from lower-income and other underrepresented groups in receipt of a bursary or scholarship, by income band and cohort. - 3.
-Institutions must also provide: - information on institutional bursary take-up rates.
-(Note: we will not require institutions subscribing to HEBSS to provide
+- 2. You must provide data on: - additional fee income and number of directly-funded current system students, by fee amount and cohort - actual expenditure on bursaries and scholarships to directlyfunded students from lower-income and other underrepresented groups, by income band and cohort - the number of directly-funded students from lower-income and other under-represented groups in receipt of a bursary or scholarship, by income band and cohort.

-- bursary take-up data, unless they feel it is necessary to do so) - actual expenditure on additional outreach activities covered in access agreements - a report on progress against milestones - confirmation that the information in monitoring returns has been validated and approved as correct.
+- 3. You must also provide: - information on institutional bursary take-up rates.
+(Note: we will not require institutions subscribing to HEBSS to provide bursary take-up data, unless they feel it is necessary to do so) - actual expenditure on additional outreach activities covered in access agreements - a report on progress against milestones - confirmation that the information in your monitoring return has been validated and approved as correct.